isukces/iSukces.Binding/README.md

 ## Deep binding
-Library supports binding for properties in any level like. ```Source.DataModel.SomeObject.SomeProperty```.
-Changes at each level are checked.
+Library supports binding for properties at any level like ```Source.DataModel.SomeObject.SomeProperty```.
+BindingManager checks changes at each level.

 ## Disposing
-Bindings are managed by ```BindingManager``` which supports ```IDisposable``` interface.
+Bindings are managed by ```BindingManager```, which supports ```IDisposable``` interface.
 Disposing manager releases all bindings and unsubscribes property changing events.
-It is also possible to dispose single binding.
+It is also possible to unbind single binding.

 ## Listener scenario
-Listener scenario is the simplest way to use binding.
+The listener scenario is the simplest way to use binding.
 It's necessary to choose source object, binding path and listener action.
-Each time the property value is changed the given action is invoked.
+Each time the property value is changed, the given action is invoked.

 #### Example
 ```c#